SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 Since maintaining consistent branding across your components is a common concern when using off-the-shelf widgets, I have written a tutorial on this page that walks you through creating a custom drop zone component.
 I will show you the concepts involved with a drop zone component and you can customize it to fit your needs.

 Many cloud storage services provide APIs for handling file uploads directly from your browser-side code or from your server-side code.
 I think the browser-side options might be a better choice for frontend frameworks (e.g. Svelte, Vue, React) and the server-side options might be a better choice for server frameworks (e.g. when you use the built-in template files for your frontend code - e.g. Express.js, FastAPI, Laravel).
 Also, as of this writing (April 2022), when creating a file upload component for SvelteKit you will probably want to use the browser-side option anyway because SvelteKit does not yet have the ability to handle large file uploads on the server-side.
 In order to handle large file uploads (on the server-side) you have to implement streams and [handling streams in SvelteKit is still a TODO item](https://github.com/sveltejs/kit/issues/3419) right now.
+See https://javascript.plainenglish.io/how-to-read-files-with-buffer-stream-in-node-js-d77de6ae6b49.

 One additional benefit of using your cloud storage service's APIs is that they will take care of all the security issues for you, so you don't have to handle those things yourself.
 Cloud storage APIs for the win!